JuliaParallel/DeploymentsOnHPC/nersc/README.md

 will deploy the rendered contents to `$__PREFIX__/tmp` whereas the "regular" version deploys to the `/global/common/software/nersc9`.

-We implement this behaviour using the following conventions:
+We implement this behavior using the following conventions:
 * If using Simple Modules, then the `local_settings.toml` file defines `destination`; if using Simple Templates, then the template `settings.toml` file defines `nersc_resource_dir` -- both of these "point" to